gedhi/tadox-postman-collection/README.md

 For those using Python, you might find the [PyTado](https://github.com/svobop/PyTado/tree/master) repository useful.
 It provides a comprehensive set of tools for interacting with the Tado API using Python.

+You may also find [tado-openapispec-v2](https://github.com/kritsel/tado-openapispec-v2) helpful.
+This repository contains an OpenAPI specification for the Tado API, allowing for better understanding and interaction with Tado's services.

 ## API Endpoints

 ### Login